n0jo/rackwindows/readme.md

 ![Rackwindows Modules](res/images/modules.jpg)

-NOTE: As of April 2020, this collection is still a work in progress and not yet ready for prime time.
+NOTE: As of now, this collection is still a work in progress.

 Most of these modules are straight-up ports of [Airwindows](http://www.airwindows.com) plugins with the addition of a panel (designed to be potentially buildable in hardware) and the occasional tweak or enhancement here and there to take advantage of the modular environment.